sayednaseel/GITHUB-ScalingOfFeedbackControl/README.md

 ## Instructions

 ### **Swing Task-Scaled-Feedback:**
-- **Master_SwingTask_Scaled.m**: Script to pass initial guess for controller gains to ddeSwingTask_Scaled.m, collect optimized results, perform linear fit, and graph results.
+- **Master_SwingTask_Scaled.m**: Script to pass initial guess for controller gains to ddeSwingTask_Scaled.m, collect optimized results, perform linear fit, and graph results
     - Set run_opt=0/1 to run initial guess/run optimization
     - Set plotfig=0/1 to switch graphs off or on
-- **ddeSwingTask_Scaled.m**: This function accepts initial guesses for controller gains, optimizes controller gains, and outputs simulation results for a single mass.
+- **ddeSwingTask_Scaled.m**: This function accepts initial guesses for controller gains, optimizes controller gains, and outputs simulation results for a single mass
 - **Data_SwingTask.mat**: Dataset with results for all masses
 - **Data_Inertialdelay_SwingTask.mat**: Dataset with inertial delay times for swing task

 ### **Swing Task-Scaled-Feedforward:**
-- **Master_SwingTask_ScaledFF.m**: Script to pass initial guess for tswitch to ddeSwingTask_ScaledFF.m, collect optimized results, perform linear fit, and graph results.
+- **Master_SwingTask_ScaledFF.m**: Script to pass initial guess for tswitch to ddeSwingTask_ScaledFF.m, collect optimized results, perform linear fit, and graph results
     - Set run_opt=0/1 to run initial guess/run optimization
     - Set parms.plotfig=0/1 to switch graphs off or on
-- **odeSwingTask_ScaledFF.m**: This function accepts initial guesses for Tswitch, optimizes tswitch, and outputs simulation results for a single mass.
+- **odeSwingTask_ScaledFF.m**: This function accepts initial guesses for Tswitch, optimizes tswitch, and outputs simulation results for a single mass
 - **Data_SwingTaskFF.mat**: Dataset with results for all masses

 ### **Swing Task-Norm-Feedback:**
-- **SwingTaskNorm.slx**:Simulink model of normalized Swing Task with time delays and actuator saturation limits
+- **SwingTaskNorm.slx**: Simulink model of normalized swing task with time delays and actuator saturation limits
-- **init_Norm.m**:Set solver tolerances and error message settings
+- **init_Norm.m**: Set solver tolerances and error message settings
-- **Landscape_SwingTask_Norm.m**:Code to simulation of the normalized swing task model for input controller gains.
-And to run a brute force search through Kp and Kd to determine settling times and % overshoot.
+- **Landscape_SwingTask_Norm.m**: Code to simulate the normalized swing task model for initial guess controller gains.
+And to run a brute force search through Kp and Kd to determine settling times and % overshoot
-- **Master_SwingTask_Norm.m**:Code to evaluate the relationship between normalized torque limits(tau_iso) and response time (tresp) for the normalized swing task model.
+- **Master_SwingTask_Norm.m**: Code to evaluate the relationship between normalized torque limits(tau_iso) and response time (tresp) for the normalized swing task model.
 For each tau_iso, run_SwingTask_Norm optimizes controller gains to find the fastest settling time without overshoot.
-Tries fitting different curves to the tau_iso vs tresp relationship.
+Tries fitting different curves to the tau_iso vs tresp relationship
-- **run_SwingTask_Norm.m**:Code to simulate normalized swing task model and return settling times, overshoot, angle, angular velocity and torque profiles.
-Optimizes controller gains Kp and Kd to minimize settling time with 0 overshoot.
+- **run_SwingTask_Norm.m**:Code to simulate normalized swing task model for a single tau_iso, and return settling times, overshoot, angle, angular velocity and torque profiles.
+Optimizes controller gains Kp and Kd to minimize settling time with 0 overshoot
 - **optGains_SwingTask_Norm.mat**:Dataset with optimal controller gains that produced the fastest normalized settling times (7.09)
 - **Landscape_SwingTask_Norm.mat**: Dataset with brute force search results on controller gains in normalized swing task.
-To view the settling time and overshoot landscapes from a brute force search of Kp and Kd (supplementary material figure S4), set plotfig=1, load this dataset to the workspace, and run the codeblock titled “plotting settling time and overshoot brute force search landscapes”.
+To view the settling time and overshoot landscapes from a brute force search of Kp and Kd (supplementary material figure S4), set plotfig=1, load this dataset to the workspace, and run the codeblock titled “plotting settling time and overshoot brute force search landscapes” in Landscape_SwingTask_Norm.m
 - **TisofitST_v13.mat**:Dataset with optimal controller gains and response times for a range of tau_iso.
-Normalized swing task model.
+Normalized swing task model

 ### **Posture Task-Scaled-Feedback**
-- **Master_PostureTask_Scaled.m**: Script to pass initial guess for controller gains to ddePostureTask_Scaled.m, collect optimized results, perform linear fit, and graph results.
+- **Master_PostureTask_Scaled.m**: Script to pass initial guess for controller gains to ddePostureTask_Scaled.m, collect optimized results, perform linear fit, and graph results
     - Set run_opt=0/1 to run initial guess/run optimization
     - Set plotfig=0/1 to switch graphs off or on
-- **ddePostureTask_Scaled.m**: This function accepts initial guesses for controller gains, optimizes controller gains, and outputs simulation results for a single mass.
+- **ddePostureTask_Scaled.m**: This function accepts initial guesses for controller gains, optimizes controller gains, and outputs simulation results for a single mass
 - **Data_PostureTask.mat**: Dataset with results for all masses
 - **Data_Inertialdelay_PostureTask.mat**: Dataset with inertial delay times for posture task